mgoldcoin/mgold/en/technical-details/waves-contracts-language-description/creating-and-deploying-a-script-manually.md

 In this example, we're going to create and deploy a simple 2 of 2 MultiSig example without using neither `Waves Client libraries` nor `API libraries`.

 **Example Assumptions:**

 1. We assume that we have our own Waves node \(if you do not have Waves node, you can implement the example using one of [Waves Libraries](/development-and-api/client-libraries.md) as shown in this [video tutorial](https://youtu.be/oRmnERIBKzY) using Waves Java Library\).
 2. We want to set up a script for a [generated](/development-and-api/waves-node-rest-api/address.md#post-addresses) account in order to implement the **smart account **idea.
 3. we assume that we have three generated addresses:

-* `3MxjWXEUcVCeiaEUqNcorB5HxSpLsgJCGxE` - Alice's account;
+`3MxjWXEUcVCeiaEUqNcorB5HxSpLsgJCGxE` - Alice's account.

-* `3MqGVvfgqdqqU6P9mTAsLSxyRoRjrHF18Mf` - Bob's account;
+`3MqGVvfgqdqqU6P9mTAsLSxyRoRjrHF18Mf` - Bob's account.

-* `3N7H4jTBMKtZfNCY86K2ND1rWcvFsGjDT3X` - Shared account.
+`3N7H4jTBMKtZfNCY86K2ND1rWcvFsGjDT3X` - Shared account.

-### How to Create a script
+# 1.1 How to Create a script

 The idea here is to create a script and attach it to the account so this account can :